A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An efficient numerical implementation

 \subsubsection{Basis}

 While one can choose any basis of the image of $\tensor{T}_{(1)}$, it is recommended to choose an orthonormal one.
-With an orthonormal basis it is easier to apply the left inverse $U^\dagger$, as $U^\dagger=U^H$ in this case.
 Such a basis can be computed in many ways, including from an SVD, pivoted QR decomposition, or randomized methods.